 The Oak Atrium is home to a state-of-the-art Library with space for students to access both reading and online resources.
 There is also a contemporary Theatre which accommodates Drama & Theatre and Performing Arts subjects along with our annual Cross College Production.

 The Refectory serves a varied breakfast and lunch menu daily and is open for drinks and snacks throughout the day.

-The contemporary theatre space accommodates Dance, Drama and music performances.
-The Music department have a high tech recording studio and Media have video editing facilities, an apple mac suite and a visual effects green room.
+Upstairs in Oak, the Music Department have a high-tech recording studio and our Media Department have video editing facilities, an apple mac suite and a visual effects green room.

 COVID-19 Cross College Risk Assessment

 Over the last two months the college has put into place significant controls to ensure that risk of infection from COVID-19 is reduced to both staff, students and the wider community.
 This has involved stakeholders from all areas of the college including, but not limited to: the senior leadership team, all teaching and support staff, the College Corporation, teacher and support staff union representatives and our insurance providers.
 Our controls come from a review of a variety of guidance from the DfE and other appropriate bodies.
 You can find our overarching college risk assessment below.
 As with any risk assessment process, this is dynamic and is reviewed weekly by the senior and college leadership teams, reported to the college Corporation bi-weekly, and is therefore subject to change or modification at any point.

 All appropriate controls have been considered and put into place across our site and transport provision.
 We have links with both local and regional public health teams who support an ongoing dialogue where needed around suspected and confirmed cases.
 In the case of any suspected or confirmed cases we will follow their guidance on communication timelines and audience.